rockstorm101/jekyll-docker/README.md

 # Jekyll Docker

-This repository holds a (very) simple Docker image containing _just_ Bundler and Jekyll.
-I created this to be able to generate an arm32v6 image with these tools.
-Please refer to [official Jekyll images][1] for better functionality and support.
+This repository holds a (very) simple Docker image containing _just_ Bundler and Jekyll (and some other Ruby gems).
+I created this to generate images with two requisites which were not satisfied by the [official Jekyll images][1]:

+- Run on an old Raspberry (i.e. arm32v6 architecture).
+- Run offline.

 [1]: https://github.com/envygeeks/jekyll-docker